oracle-livelabs/oci/oci-apm-weblogic/04-create-file-system/create-file-system.md

    ![Oracle Cloud console, Security Rules](images/3-2-6-securityrules.png " ")

-6. Click **+ Another Ingress Rule** button and create additional rule for **UDP**, with the destination port range **111,2048**.
+6. Click the **+ Another Ingress Rule** button and create an additional rule for **UDP**, with the destination port range **111,2048**.
 Use the same values with the rule created above for the rest of the fields.

-    Click **Add Ingress Rules** button which creates 4 ingress rules in the security list.
+    Click the **Add Ingress Rules** button which creates 4 ingress rules in the security list.

    ![Oracle Cloud console, Security Rules](images/3-2-7-securityrules.png " ")